bokkypoobah/MASSToken/audit/code-review/MASSToken.md

     /// @dev Increase and decrease block rewards paid out to our remote wallets. function updateBlockRewards(address _remote, uint256 _value) {
-        require (msg.sender == contractOwner);
+        // BK Ok - Only the contract owner can call this require (msg.sender == contractOwner);
         blockRewards[_remote] += _value;
         BlockRewarded(_remote, _value);
     }

-    /// @dev Allow MASS Ltd. to release vested MASS tokens after 1 year. function releaseVestedMASS() {
+    /// @dev Allow MASS Ltd. to release vested MASS tokens after 1 year.
+    // BK Ok - This function releases MASS's tokens and is only enabled after 1 year function releaseVestedMASS() {
-        require (msg.sender == contractOwner);
+        // BK Ok - Only the contract owner can call this require (msg.sender == contractOwner);
-        if (now >= saleStart + (365 days)) {
+        // BK Ok - The tokens can only be released after 365 days if (now >= saleStart + (365 days)) {
+            // BK Ok
             releaseFunds = true;
         }
     }